core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The value of the 'kid' parameter in the 'unprotected' field of response messages MUST be set to the Sender ID of the endpoint transmitting the message, if the request was protected in group mode.
 That is, unlike in {{RFC8613}}, the 'kid' parameter is always present in responses to a request that was protected in group mode.

-The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e. the Group Identifier value (Gid) of the group.
+The value of the 'kid context' parameter in the 'unprotected' field of requests messages MUST be set to the ID Context, i.e., the Group Identifier value (Gid) of the group.
 That is, unlike in {{RFC8613}}, the 'kid context' parameter is always present in requests.

 ## external_aad # {#sec-cose-object-ext-aad}